polterguy/lizzie/docs/introduction.md

 you choose to print it out.
 These 12 pages are _everything_ you need to learn in order to master Lizzie.

+### Binder internals

+**Notice** - Instances of the `Binder` class are not thread safe.
+Creating an instance of the Binder class and binding it to your own context type also implies some runtime overhead, since it includes reflection.
+However, you can still cache a single binder, and then use its `Clone` method for each thread that needs to bind towards the same type, to significantly reduce resource usage during compilation of your Lizzie code.

 ## Pre-defined Lizzie functions

 Lizzie contains many pre-defined functions for different use cases, which you